First, W3M chooses a Team Contact to manage the group creation process.

 In the list of of a Working Group's deliverables, the Charter must clearly indicate which documents are expected to become Recommendations with associated licensing obligations as described by the W3C Patent Policy.
-Note: Does this group have CPP documents that were CR or PR when the group first transitioned to the W3C Patent Policy (meaning they would still be CPP) but that the group now plans to publish as a Working Draft?
-If so, please contact the W3C Communications Team for instructions.
+Note: the W3C Process provides a precise list of requirements when listing deliverables on the Recommendation track.

 If a Working Group is chartered under the W3C Patent Policy but is not chartered to produce Recommendations covered by the policy, the section title must be "Patent Disclosures" and the section must include the following boilerplate text: